 The response contains the

 After you finish this step, the documents are not automatically submitted to the issuer.
-The documents will only be submitted after you send the final defend dispute API request in step 4.
+The documents will only be submitted after you send the final defend dispute API request.

-If the defense documents you provided in step 3 are incomplete or are not compelling enough, you can still delete the documents and re-upload new defense material.
+If the defense documents you uploaded are incomplete or are not compelling enough, you can still delete the documents and re-upload new defense material.

 -